“WebRTC is estimated to grow at a CAGR of 34.37% with market value above $300 Billion by 2031”

 Henceforth, STUN (Session Traversal Utilities for NAT) server is used.
 Here, when the device makes a request to the STUN server, the STUN will respond back with a message.
 It contains the public IP of the router and helps the browser to generate candidates.

 Firewall is a network security device that monitors the incoming and outgoing network traffic.
 It also decides whether there is a need to allow or block a specific traffic or not, all that’s depending upon the defined set of security protocols.

 Now, let’s see how this firewall creates a problem when it comes to WebRTC.

 Well, to resolve the firewall issue here we need to utilize a TURN (Traversal Using Relay NAT) server.
-TURN server most likely acts as a relay server that relays the traffic directly between the two browsers or peers when direct peer to peer connection fails.
+TURN server relays the traffic directly between the two browsers or peers, when direct peer to peer connection fails.

 Now as we know, these STUN and TURN servers are used to make peer-to-peer connections using WebRTC.
 We can integrate a TURN/STUN with a WebRTC video chat app, simply by passing an object containing the URLs of TURN and STUN servers to the RTCPeerConnection as its argument.

 Let’s have an illustration using coding for better clarity about the entire concept.